 We have a moral duty to protect the mental health and wellbeing of children and young people.
 Yet in England, unlike in Northern Ireland, Wales or Scotland, there is currently nothing in law ensuring every school or college has access to high quality counselling support.
 Children without support are falling through the gaps.
 But there is something we can do to prevent this.

-Citizens UK is launching a national campaign in partnership with the NASUWT and the British Association for Counselling and Psychotherapy, calling on the Government to introduce statutory (legally-binding) provision of counselling in English primary schools, secondary schools and further education colleges.
+Citizens UK are launching a national campaign in partnership with the NASUWT and the British Association for Counselling and Psychotherapy, calling on the Government to introduce statutory (legally-binding) provision of counselling in English primary schools, secondary schools and further education colleges.

 NASUWT is committed to supporting members with a disability